configcat/docs/website/docs/targeting/percentage-based.md

 ## How does it work? - Anatomy of a percentage option

-The grouping is random and based on the [User Object](TODO)'s identifier by default.
-You can also use [other user attributes](TODO) to evaluate the percentage options.
+The grouping is random and based on the [User Object]'s identifier by default.
+You can also use [other user attributes] to evaluate the percentage options.
 Percentage options are designed to be **consistent** and **sticky** across all SDKs, ensuring a reliable experience.
 - **Sticky** means that the same user will always get the same value for a specific feature flag.
 - **Consistent** means that the same user will always get the same value for a specific feature flag across all SDKs.

-If the required attribute is not present in the [User Object](TODO), the [fallback value](TODO) will be served.
+If the required attribute is not present in the [User Object], the [fallback value] will be served.

-Read more about the technical details of the [percentage evaluation here](TODO).
+Read more about the technical details of the [percentage evaluation here].

 Percentage-based targeting consists of **% value** and the **Served value** pairs.